Why Vented Crawl Spaces are Outdated - Crawl Space Repair in Lawrenceburg, KY

 Solution

-We began by installing a complete waterproofing system to manage groundwater before it could enter the crawl space.
+We started by removing the old, moisture-damaged fiberglass insulation and clearing out trash and debris so the space was clean and ready for repair.
+Next, we installed a complete waterproofing system to manage groundwater before it could enter the crawl space.
 Trenches were dug along the perimeter of the floor, and perforated pipes were installed and backfilled with gravel to filter debris.
-The pipes lead to a SmartSump sump pump installed in the lowest part of the space so all water naturally flows out of the crawl space.
+The pipes lead to a SmartSump sump pump installed in the lowest part of the space so all water naturally flows down to it thanks to gravity.

 Conclusion:

-Vented crawl spaces may have been the conventional choice decades ago, but modern building science and the challenges of Kentucky’s climate show why they are outdated.
-By removing vents, controlling groundwater, and fully encapsulating the space, we transformed a mold-prone, damp crawl space into a dry, insulated, and energy-efficient area that protects the home and provides long-term peace of mind for the homeowners.
+Vented crawl spaces may have been the convention decades ago, but modern building science and Kentucky’s climate show why they are outdated.
+By removing damaged insulation and debris, controlling groundwater, applying an environmentally friendly surface cleaner to wood and concrete, and fully encapsulating the space, we transformed a mold-prone, damp crawl space into a dry, insulated, and energy-efficient area that protects the home and gives the homeowners long-term peace of mind.